 Despite research on the neural basis of interoceptive sensitivity, it has been difficult to consistently identify which, if any, of these insula modules have a specialized role in predicting the impact of individual differences in interoceptive sensitivity on emotional responses.
 Previous studies have reported correlations between interoceptive sensitivity and activity in the right anterior [16, 28] or mid insula [29], as well as decreased network centrality in the right posterior insula in participants with high interoceptive sensitivity [30].
 Although there has been considerable progress in understanding the roles of the insula in interoception, these findings have been contradictory, and further research is needed to determine whether activity in distinct insula modules is associated with individual differences in interoceptive sensitivity, as well as emotional and physiological responses.

 The present study aimed to elucidate two open questions on the neural substrates involved in the relationship between individual differences in interoceptive sensitivity and emotional responses to music stimuli.
 Firstly, it aimed to investigate whether individual differences in interoceptive sensitivity influence the relationship between subjective emotional intensity and physiological signals in response to music stimuli.
-Secondly, the study aimed to explore whether individual differences in interoceptive sensitivity have an impact on insula activity during emotion recognition, and if so, which specific insula subregions are involved.
+Secondly, the study aimed to explore whether individual differences in interoceptive sensitivity have an impact on insula activity during emotion processing, and if so, which specific insula subregions are involved.

 To test these hypotheses, we conducted a functional magnetic resonance imaging (fMRI) experiment to record participants’ brain activity and heart rate while they listened to various music pieces.
 We used musical stimuli for two reasons.
 First, it is known that musical stimuli can induce large physiological changes.
 A study comparing the effects of visual and musical stimuli demonstrated that while the recognition of emotions from visual stimuli was more precise, exposure to musical stimuli resulted in more pronounced changes in electrodermal activity (EDA), heart rate, and brain wave amplitude.
 [31].
 Furthermore, individuals often describe their responses to music using terms related to bodily sensations, such as 'chills' and 'shivering' [32, 33].
 These descriptions indicate that the experience of listening to music is closely tied to changes in physiological states.
 Second, there is a significant overlap in the neural representation of interoceptive information and the emotional experience induced through music, with the insula being implicated in the integration of physiological responses with emotional experience [23].
 Therefore, musical stimuli are suitable for the present study to investigate whether the relationship between subjective emotional intensity and physiological responses is modulated by individual differences in interoceptive sensitivity.